Troubleshooting

 - Verify the

-setting contains the correct hostname - Verify connectivity to your GhostWriter server (e.g., check any VPNs, SSH tunnels, etc.)
+gw_urlsetting contains the correct hostname - Verify connectivity to your GhostWriter server (e.g., check any VPNs, SSH tunnels, etc.)

 - Check your DNS settings